• Home

 8. Don’t expect your international credit card to work everywhere

 Self explanatory!
-Especially in smaller towns and hotels, cash is king.
+Especially in smaller towns, restaurants and hotels, cash is king.
 If you do need to withdraw cash, look for Sampath Bank, Commercial Bank or People’s Bank branches where they are more likely to take international debit or credit cards.

 Planning a trip to Sri Lanka?
 Click here for more Sri Lanka travel tips and destination guides!